Go back

 The network is an essential part of retail success.
 Obviously, fast and reliable connectivity is life-or-death in the e-tail world.
 But it is equally critical for physical retail.

-Network outages cause massive disruption and lost revenue for retailers — issues like losing access to credit card processing systems and a downed e-commerce site are just some of the results of a networking problem — and consumers will not patiently wait for the problem to be fixed.
+Network outages cause massive disruption and lost revenue for retailers — issues like losing access to credit card processing systems and a downed e-commerce site are just some of the results of a network outages — and consumers will not patiently wait for the problem to be fixed.
 They won’t necessarily complain; they’ll just move on to one of your competitors.
 Never to return.

 “96% of dissatisfied customer don’t complain.
 But 91% of them simply leave and never come back.”